unmeg/unmeg.github.io/_posts/2020-06-19-emulating-firmware-docker-qemu.md

 ## Credit where it's due
 Speaking of credit..

 I stole this idea wholesale from a great [AirGap2020 talk on emulating firmware with Docker](https://www.youtube.com/watch?v=N0EYsO0VxZo).
 You should watch the video and give thanks to Ilya.
-All I've really done is figure out what's involved and then write the steps down in some scripts.

 ## NB
 I'd never touched Docker before this side-quest so it's possible I've done this in a sub-optimal way.
 Feel free to let me know if you see anything daft.

-Similarly, I compiled these scripts like a week after I got this all working, and I was neither careful nor considerate when I threw in up package downloads and repo clones.
+Similarly, I compiled these scripts like a week after I got this all working, and I was neither careful nor considerate when I threw in package downloads and repo clones.
 It's possible I've grabbed too much stuff for your setup!
 I was just trying to account for all possible comers.
 Carve out whatever you don't want.